Clarence "Gatemouth" Brown: Later years

 In the 1980s, a series of releases on Rounder Records and Alligator Records revitalized his U.S. career, and he toured extensively and internationally, usually playing between 250 and 300 shows a year.
 He won a Grammy in 1982 for the album Alright Again! and was nominated for five more.
 Alright Again! is credited with putting Brown back on the musical map.
 He also won eight W. C. Handy Awards.

 In 1999, Brown was inducted into the Blues Hall of Fame.
+The next year, he sat in as a guest with the Saturday Night Live Band on April 15, 2000.

 In his last years, he maintained a full touring schedule, including Australia, New Zealand, South America, Africa and Eastern Europe.
 His final record Timeless was released in 2004.

 Personal life

 Brown was married and divorced three times.
 He had four children: three daughters, Ursula Brown of Houston, Celeste Biles of Vista, California, and Renée Brown of New Orleans, and a son, Dwayne Brown, of Oklahoma City.

 Brown smoked a pipe.
 In September 2004, Brown was diagnosed with lung cancer.
-He already had emphysema and heart disease, and he and his doctors decided to forego treatment for the cancer.
-His home in Slidell, Louisiana, was destroyed by Hurricane Katrina in August 2005, although he had been evacuated to his childhood hometown of Orange, Texas, and lived with his brother before the storm hit.
+He already had emphysema and heart disease, and he and his doctors decided to forgo treatment for the cancer.
+His home in Slidell, Louisiana, was destroyed by Hurricane Katrina on August 29, 2005, although he had been evacuated to his childhood hometown of Orange, Texas, and lived with his brother before the storm hit.

 He died in Orange on September 10, 2005, at the apartment of a grandniece, at the age of 81.
 Brown is buried in the Hollywood Cemetery in Orange.
 Flooding caused by Hurricane Ike in September 2008 damaged his grave.
 His grave has since been refurbished and through the estate funds, a headstone has been erected in his honor.
 A marker honoring Brown was placed by the Texas Historical Commission next to the flagpole at Hollywood Cemetery.